b3-exmo/b3-exmo.github.io/docs/My own experience.md

 I’d occasionally hear some outrageous claims of Joseph Smith doing shady things, but *clearly* this was an attempt by the devil to pull me away from happiness.

-In my first year of seminary at age 14, studying the Doctrine & Covenants and church history, I clearly remember hearing numerous accounts of disaffected members leaving the faith over petty reasons; minimizing their experience, diminishing it to “being offended” over something trivial.
+In my first year of early-morning seminary at age 14, studying the Doctrine & Covenants and church history, I clearly remember hearing numerous accounts of disaffected members leaving the faith over petty reasons; minimizing their experience, diminishing it to “being offended” over something trivial.
 After all, who in their right might would walk away from this?

 Doing baptisms for the dead as a teenager was always hyped up as a life-changing event.
 We did it twice a year, if memory serves right.
 I do recall treating it as a virtue-signaling opportunity to show how dignified and spiritual I could be to the girls there.
 Also how calm, ritualistic, solemn the process was.
 I remember temple workers corralling us down specific hallways, blocking specific doors, and wordlessly herding the group of teenagers toward the baptismal font.
 “One day,” I thought, “I’ll see what else these buildings contain.
 Adults seem very hush-hush about it.
 Must be cool?”